lame-impala/secret_parameter/README.md

 decrypted = sp.decode_authenticate_decrypt(cipher)
 assert_equal(message, decrypted)
 ```
 Authentication tag is by default 32 bytes long.
-In some cases this may make the message too long and unwieldy, so there's a possibility to truncate the tag down.
+In some cases this may make the message too long and unwieldy, so there's a possibility to truncate the tag down to certain size.
 This is done when defining the message factory:
 ```
 message_factory = SecretParameter.message_factory_builder.new
   .uint64(:index)